-Example: A specific plan for a new residential, commercial and mixed use community features roundabouts and modern traffic circles in place of signalization at all intersections.
+Example: A specific plan for a new residential, commercial and mixed use community features roundabouts and modern traffic circles in place of four-way stop signs at key intersections.
 Using data from a traffic model or traffic study, the user determines the emission benefit of utilizing of reduced idling and divides it by the total transportation emissions associated with the project to determine the percentage reduction.